guygregory/StructuredBatch/README.md

 | task-1    | gpt-4o-batch  | Provide info about the Shard in London       | BuildingName, HeightInFeet, City, Country |
 | task-2    | gpt-4o-batch  | Provide info about the Burj Khalifa          | BuildingName, HeightInFeet, City, Country |

-...to something like this (reformatted as a table for easy viewing):
+...to something like this (reformatted as a table for human-friendly viewing):

 | Custom ID | BuildingName          | HeightinFeet   | City          | Country              |
 |-----------|-----------------------|----------------|---------------|----------------------|